Hi! I'm Whitney. Systems and security architect based in Charleston, South Carolina.

 App was written in Java and Kotlin.
 The database is SQLite populated from a JSON API.

 The code can be forked from GitHub here.

-I have discontinued these as they do not work with the current version of Angry Birds.
+Note: I have discontinued these as they do not work with the modern versions of Angry Birds.